 “The timing (of Dr. Smith’s arrival) is great,” Pelly says.
 “It can only enhance our academic growth and the growth of our reputation.”

 For Dr. Smith, the Nobel Prize he won in 2002 was a life-changing event that still exerts its influence.

 “The big difference is I’m inundated with invitations,” says Smith, who recently returned from a speaking trip to Singapore and Australia.
 “Before the Nobel, I did about as much traveling as I do now; it’s just that I wasn’t turning anything down.
 Now if that were the case, I’d be traveling all the time.”

 Dr. Smith says he schedules research and other work time into each day, including writing a memoir titled Discovery, which he recently completed.
-He seldom lets his travel schedule take him away from the class he teaches with Chapman colleague Dr. David Porter.
+He seldom lets his travel schedule take him away from the class he teaches with Chapman colleague Dr. Bart Wilson.

 He resists getting drawn into speaking on general topics.

-This article was originally published in the Spring 2008 issue of Chapman Magazine.
+This is based on an article originally published in the Spring 2008 issue of Chapman Magazine.